Time to learn how to sew a baby blanket with Minky Fabric.

 Minky comes in a vast array of colours and prints so really, choose what your heart desires.
-When you start out I recommend selecting a non-directional print (like the pink bobbles), or better yet, a solid colour (like the blue or white) so that any slippage while you sew will not cause any noticeable effect on your finished project.
+When you start out I recommend selecting a non-directional print (like the pink bobbles).
+Better yet, choose a solid colour (like the blue or white) so that any slippage while you sew will not cause any noticeable effect on your finished project.
 Once you feel comfortable sewing minky, having mastered the rest of the steps outlined below, you should feel confident to tackle a more advanced minky choice like the pink chevron or black and white bunnies.

 For the top of the blanket you can use any fabric you choose, but most commonly cotton or flannelette is used.
-I strongly recommend using flannelette for your first blanket as it has a tendency to ‘grip’ the minky which is a great aid to your sewing.
-Plus it feels so soft and comes in a great range of colours and prints.
+I strongly recommend using flannelette for your first blanket.
+It has a tendency to ‘grip’ the minky which is a great aid to your sewing.
+Plus, it feels so soft and comes in a great range of colours and prints.
 Cotton will slip against the minky more, and so is better left until you have mastered the pin/sew skills below.

 Step 2: Choose your size

 Almost everyone you talk to will have a different preferred size for baby blankets.
-When starting out with minky blankets, I strongly recommend starting with blankets on the smaller end of the scale, as it is easier to control smaller pieces of fabric.
+When starting out with minky blankets, I strongly recommend starting with blankets on the smaller end of the scale.
+It is easier to control smaller pieces of fabric.
 Stroller or receiving sizes (ie somewhere around the 20-35 inch range) are a great place to start.
-The pink minky blanket pictured here is 22 in x 32 in, which is my personal preferred size for making minky blankets to give as gifts at baby showers.
-That size is slightly skinnier than the usual recommendation for a stroller blanket, but I find it fits perfectly into strollers and car seats, is not overwhelming for newborns and yet later becomes the perfect size for toddlers to tote around.
+The pink minky blanket pictured here is 22 in x 32.
+This is my personal preferred size for making minky blankets to give as gifts at baby showers.
+That size is slightly skinnier than the usual recommendation for a stroller blanket.
+However, I find it fits perfectly into strollers and car seats, is not overwhelming for newborns and yet later becomes the perfect size for toddlers to tote around.

 Start by cutting your top fabric to size.
 You need to cut a piece that is the finished size of your blanket, plus 1 inch on each side for your seam allowance.
 So to replicate my blanket your top fabric needs to be 23 in x 33 in.